 —please Vicki help—

 —as just for the splittest fraction of a second the pupils in those mineshaft eyes dilate far enough for you to see inside and glimpse the dominated hostess of the Mostest—

-—who scrunches the hostlids shut and shakes the hosthead no no no till you take your hands off the raygun/barbell bearing down on it with your forearms now while you grab both sides of the Batcowl and dig your thumbs into the Batsocketcorners with an unyielding clasp as you shout “Look at me Laurie look at me Laurie LOOOOK AAAAT MEEEE—”
+—who scrunches the hostlids shut and shakes the hosthead no no no till you take your hands off the raygun/barbell bearing down on it now with your forearms while you grab both sides of the Batcowl and dig your thumbs into its socketcorners with an unyielding clasp as you shout “Look at me Laurie look at me Laurie LOOOOK AAAAT MEEEE—”

 ...while the girl in the Batcostume beneath you ceases resistance to the raygun while dissolving into the same shuddery spastic sobs she gave way to last summer on Joss’s half-mown lawn.

 “(I’m sorry Vickeeee...
 I’m sorry Vickieeee..
 I didn’t meeeean it...)”